Lock vs. a Custom UI

-- A custom user interface that you have created in conjunction with the auth0.js library or the Authentication API
+- Or, a custom user interface that you have created directly tying into the Authentication API.

 Lock is a drop-in authentication widget that provides a standard set of behaviors and a customizable user interface.
-Auth0.js is a client-side library that does not come with a user interface but allows for expanded customization of the behavior and appearance of the login.
+The Auth0 Libraries are client-side libraries that do not come with a user interface but allow for expanded customization of the behavior and appearance of the login.
 The Authentication API provides integration without requiring the use of Auth0 libraries.
 The best option to choose will depend on the needs of your app.

 When to Implement Lock vs. a Custom UI

 Below is a quick overview of reasons you might want to use Lock, versus using an Auth0 library or the authentication API.
 There are details about each option (Lock, Auth0 Libraries, Authentication API) below the table, to assist you in finding the right way to implement Auth0 in your application!

 |Has a simple design that fits in with most modern websites with just a few tweaks to its options.||Yes||No|

 |Adapts to your configuration and only show the allowable options in the appropriate situations||Yes||No|

 |Remembers the last used connection for a given user||Yes||No|

 |Provide secure authentication via Auth0||Yes||Yes|

 |Potential to provide auth without having to create custom code to deal directly with Auth0's API||Yes||Yes|